Molmed/checkQC/README.md

 General architecture notes
 --------------------------

-`checkQC` attempts to be as modular as possible, with respect to adding support for reading more file types (via the implementation of new parsers) and QC criteria (via the implementation of new handlers).
+CheckQC attempts to be as modular as possible, with respect to adding support for reading more file types (via the implementation of new parsers) and QC criteria (via the implementation of new handlers).

-Once `checkQC` starts it will read the configuration file provided, and based on the run type of being analyzed, it will determine which handlers should be run, and with which parameters.
+Once CheckQC starts it will read the configuration file provided, and based on the run type of being analyzed, it will determine which handlers should be run, and with which parameters.
 The handlers specify which parser they require and a single instance of each such parser will be instantiated (i.e. if multiple handlers use the same parser, there should still only be a single parser instance of that type present).
 The handlers are then subscribed to events